Centripetal force: Polar coordinates

 In a similar fashion, the rate of change of uθ is found.
 As with uρ, uθ is a unit vector and can only rotate without changing size.
 To remain orthogonal to uρ while the trajectory r(t) rotates an amount dθ, uθ, which is orthogonal to r(t), also rotates by dθ.
 See image above.
 Therefore, the change duθ is orthogonal to uθ and proportional to dθ (see image above):

-The image above shows the sign to be negative: to maintain orthogonality, if duρ is positive with dθ, then duθ must decrease.
+The equation above shows the sign to be negative: to maintain orthogonality, if duρ is positive with dθ, then duθ must decrease.

 Substituting the derivative of uρ into the expression for velocity:

 To obtain the acceleration, another time differentiation is done:

 Substituting the derivatives of uρ and uθ, the acceleration of the particle is:

 As a particular example, if the particle moves in a circle of constant radius R, then dρ/dt = 0, v = vθ, and: